-The good news, it's never been a better time to buy a new road bike.
-While Wiggo might have belted around France on a bike costing anything up to £10,000, you don't need to spend anywhere near that much.
+The good news is, it's never been a better time to buy a new road bike.
+While the likes of Wiggo and Froome might belt around France on bikes costing anything up to £10,000, you don't need to spend anywhere near that much.
 Rapid development in the past couple of decades has seen entry-level bikes look ever better value for money, with much of that high-end technology trickling down to bikes we can all afford.

 First, you need to decide how much you are prepared to spend.
 What's your budget?
 Prices can start from about £250 and, generally speaking, the more you spend the lighter and better specified a bike will be.
 There is no right price.
 There's great choice between £300-500 these days and from £600 to £1000 you're entering the territory of truly capable road bikes.
 And beyond that, well you're entering a world of choice to suit all tastes.